biotite-dev/biotite/doc/index.rst

 for sequence and macromolecular structure data:

    - Downloading data from biological databases
-   - Loading data from popular structure and sequence files
+   - Loading data from structure and sequence files
    - Analyzing and modifying the data
    - Saving the data back to file
    - Interfacing external applications